J-x-Z/Turbo-FLIM/README.md

 ## License

-MIT License - Free for academic and commercial use.
+Apache License 2.0 - Free for academic and commercial use.